 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to devote an average of 12 hours per week to this course:

-Lectures: up to 3 hours
+Lectures: 2 hours

 Tutorials: 1 hour

 Independent Study (includes preparation for tutorials, mid-semester and final exam): 9 hours

 Learning Activities SummaryThe course outline provided below is tentative and subject to changes.